EBB2675/schema-studio/REPO_GUIDE.md

 - `api/_data/` — auto-generated bare mirror + worktrees (gitignored)

 **Key endpoints:**
 - `GET /roots` — list section roots for a package
-- `GET /schema` — build a graph (single branch)
+- `GET /schema` — build a graph from the working tree (single branch)
+- `POST /graph` — build a graph from a specific branch/worktree (single branch)
+- `POST /graph/diff` — compare two branches and return a diff
+- `POST /schema/custom-quantity` — inject a validated quantity onto a class (used by editable mode)
 - `GET /overview` — bird’s-eye list of packages and top-level classes at a branch
 - `GET /git/branches` — list local branches of the repo
 - `GET /git/packages` — list Python modules under a base package
-- `POST /graph/diff` — compare two branches and return a diff
 - `GET /usage` — list normalize methods / helper functions for a given section class

 **Environment variables (one of):**
 ~~~bash